 Being innately observant, introverts gradually build up an aptitude for writing.
 When they attend social gatherings, they are likely to be found at a quiet corner checking out their surroundings and the people around them, processing and analyzing these information in their mind.

 Being a good listener also allows introverts to empathize well and gain insights into the thoughts of another.
 Through all these subtle attempts to understand their day-to-day encounters, introverts pick up valuable intuitions and perspectives about the world and express them elegantly through their writings to inspire and intrigue humanity.

 3. The Golden Words of Introverts

 As mentioned, introverts think deeply before they speak.
-While extroverts are capable of thinking as they speak, it’s a rarity in introverts.
+While extroverts can think as they speak, it’s a rarity in introverts.
 In dicussions online and offline, they are typically the last to comment after seeing and hearing what the rest have to say.
-The explanation behind this is that many introverts prefer to digest all the information and look at things holistically before coming up with a well thought-out response in their mind.
+The explanation is that many introverts prefer to digest all the information and look at things holistically before coming up with a well thought-out response in their mind.
 We can all expect to find depth and balance in their words, which undoubtedly help us navigate our way through the many noises from the web, traditional and social media, as well as the many others who want to be heard.